-The job scene for New York illustrators is great, but the art and culture scene is world class.
+In addition to ample employment opportunities, New York, as you already know, offers a word class art and culture scene.
 For starters, The Empire State is home to dozens of famous art museums such as The Guggenheim Museum, The Whitney Museum of American Art, The Metropolitan Museum of Art (The Met), and The Museum of Modern Art (MoMA).
-Next, the state is home to the second largest population of salaried artists in the country.
-In 2010, the state was home to a staggering 180,010 salaried artists—the second highest population of salaried artists in the nation (California has the highest).
-Finally, “If I can make it there, I'll make it anywhere,” is true and the financial rewards for “making it” are great.
-Just think, the average New York artist earns $68,370 a year.
-This is the highest average salary for artists in the nation.
+Next, the state is home to the second largest population of salaried workers in arts, design, entertainment, sports and media occupations, and the talent pool is growing.
+In 2010, the state was home to a staggering 180,010 salaried artists, designers, etc. Today the state is home to 198,880 artists, designers, etc., compared to California's 290,160—the nation’s largest population.

-Besides an amazing art and culture scene, unlimited job opportunities for aspiring illustrators, and top salaries, New York is home to a number of top-tier colleges that offer art programs.
+Besides an amazing art and culture scene, unlimited job opportunities for aspiring illustrators, and top salaries, New York is home to a number of top-tier colleges that offer renowned art and design programs.
 Many of these schools offer solid illustration programs at both the undergraduate and graduate levels.
 Just a few popular options include the Fashion Institute of technology (FIT) and Syracuse University.

 New York Illustration Schools